harshabose/gradient_decent/README.md

 \min(f)
 \end{align}
 ```

-Gradient Decent algorithms are usually lacking of proper scaling when findind then next optimal point (See equation below).
-The learning rate ($\alpha$) is not proerly scalled to convert the derivatives set to the original equation set.
-Most Gradient Decent algorithms solve this issue by taking a constant learning rate and reduce by a factor the rate every iteration.
-This leads to excessive or limited forward.
-The user is given the arduous task of providing the nominal learning rate.
-Predicting this learning step has its own complexity.
-To alleviate this responsibility from the user, I have implmented a `Secant Method` based scaling algorithm which aims to find the the learning rate by relating the differential set to the original equation set.
+Gradient Descent algorithms often lack proper scaling when determining the next optimal point (See equation below).
+The learning rate ($\alpha$) is not properly scaled to convert the derivatives set into the objective variables set.
+Many Gradient Descent algorithms attempt to address this issue by using a constant learning rate and reducing it by a factor after each iteration, or by employing back-tracking algorithms.
+However, these approaches often result in poor convergence and consequently, a high iteration count.
+Users are burdened with the arduous responsibility of providing the optimal learning rate to strike a balance between a sufficiently large step and rapid convergence.
+Predicting this learning step adds complexity.
+To alleviate this burden from the user, I have implemented a `Secant Method-based scaling algorithm`, which aims to find the learning rate by relating the differential set to the objective variables set.

 ```math
 \begin{align}